vladimir-panshin/crispy-disco/README_.md

 Under concurrent contention exactly one caller succeeds; the rest get `false`.

-## Thread safety
+## Concurrency & testing

 All operations are safe for concurrent use.
 Reads share an `RWMutex`; writes and expiry take the write lock.
-The test suite exercises this with the race detector — concurrent distinct keys, contended shared keys, concurrent `SetNX`, and concurrent `Close`.
+Concurrency is covered by the test suite under the race detector — concurrent distinct keys, contended shared keys, concurrent `SetNX`, and concurrent `Close`.

-## Testing

 ```bash
 go vet ./...